TULiberalArts/Geography-and-Urban-Studies/pages/research.md

 ## Sustainability

-Sustainability invokes questions across a multitude of spatial scales and is deeply interrelated with the department’s social justice, globalization, and geographic methods themes.
-Our work focuses on local quality-of-life and justice issues within larger political, social, and economic contexts.
-Current themes include urban food systems, sprawled development patterns, land use/land cover analysis, urban ecology, environmental justice, public health outcomes, and comparative dimensions of environmental sustainability at the national and global scales.
+Sustainability research invokes questions across a multitude of spatial scales and is deeply interrelated with the department’s social justice, globalization and geographic methods themes.
+Our work focuses on local quality-of-life and justice issues within larger political, social and economic contexts.
+Current research foci include urban food systems, sprawled development patterns, land use/land cover analysis, urban ecology, environmental justice, public health outcomes, and comparative dimensions of environmental sustainability at the national and global scales.
 Many students interested in sustainability pursue a major in Environmental Studies (ES), or double major in ES and GUS.

-Sustainability research invokes questions across a multitude of spatial scales and is deeply interrelated with the department’s social justice, globalization, and geographic methods themes.
-Our work focuses on local quality-of-life and justice issues within larger political, social, and economic contexts.
-Current research foci include urban food systems, sprawled development patterns, land use/land cover analysis, urban ecology, environmental justice, public health outcomes, and comparative dimensions of environmental sustainability at the national and global scales.

 ### Faculty